The Iron Giant (soundtrack): Standard edition

-The Iron Giant (Original Motion Picture Score) is the score album, consisting 23 tracks of the score, composed and produced by Kamen.
+The Iron Giant (Original Motion Picture Score) is the score album, consisting of 23 tracks of the score, composed and produced by Kamen.
 It also includes an original song "Souls Don't Die" performed by Kamen and Eric Clapton.
 The album was released by Varèse Sarabande on August 24, 1999.
 A 2-disc vinyl edition of the soundtrack was published by Mondo and released on September 18, 2014.